aws-samples/amazon-eks-security-immersion-day/content/6-network-security/1-network-policies/4-ingress-scenarios/index.en.md

 kubectl exec -it another-client-one -n another-ns -- curl --max-time 3 demo-app.default kubectl exec -it another-client-two -n another-ns -- curl --max-time 3 demo-app.default
 ```
 You would see below response for each command, indicating timeout error.
-This is expecected since the ingress traffic to `demo-app` is allowed only from `default` namespace.
+This is expected since the ingress traffic to `demo-app` is allowed only from `default` namespace.

 ::::expand{header="Check Output"}
 ```bash